ncatlab/nlab-content/pages/8/1/1/8/18118/content.md

   \{V_i \subset Y\}_{i \in J \subset I}
 $$

-is a cover of $Y$, and in indeed a finite subcover of the original one.
+is a cover of $Y$, and is indeed a finite subcover of the original one.

 =--